-Per SDHC's MTW Plan, utility allowance policies are as follows:
+Per SDHC's MTW plan, utility allowance policies are as follows:

-Standardized Utility Allowance
+Standardized Utility Allowances

 Under SDHC's MTW Plan, the utility allowance is calculated using a simplified utility schedule.
 SDHC has set two utility schedules.
-The two schedules will provide each household responsible for tenant-supplied utilities with the average allowance based upon the unit bedroom size.
+The two schedules will provide each household responsible for tenant supplied utilities with the average allowance based upon the unit bedroom size.
 One schedule will be applied for households that have sewer/water included in the utility allowance and one for those that do not have sewer/water included.
+SDHC will no longer provide a Utility Reimbursement Payment to a family.